Texas Gov. Abbott blames Biden as allegations emerge of sexual assault at child migrant facility

 "These problems are a byproduct of President Biden’s open border policies and the lack of planning for the fallout for those disastrous policies," Abbott told reporters.

-The governor said that four core complaints were sent regarding the Freeman Coliseum to government agencies, which then alerted state leadership.

-Abbott said sexual assault, an insufficient number of staff, children not eating, and an inability to separate COVID-19 positive children from virus-free children, were the most critical complaints the Texas government has received.
+Abbott said allegations of sexual assault, an insufficient number of staffers, children not eating, and an inability to separate COVID-19 positive children from virus-free children, were the most critical complaints the Texas government has received.

 CLICK HERE TO GET THE FOX NEWS APP